apache/libcloud/docs/compute/drivers/cloudsigma.rst

 Add a tag to the server
 ~~~~~~~~~~~~~~~~~~~~~~~

-CloudSigma allows you to ogranize resources such as servers and drivers by
+CloudSigma allows you to organize resources such as servers and drivers by
 tagging them.
 This example shows how to do that.

 .. literalinclude:: /examples/compute/cloudsigma/tag_server.py